 To the best of our knowledge, the current study represents, by far, the largest cohort of patients with AS diagnosis to be presented.
-From a contemporary database using NLP to extract diagnosed severity of AS, the key findings are the following: 1) ranged/intermediate diagnoses (mild-to-moderate, moderate-to-severe) are common in real-world practice and are associated with mortality similar to the next-most-severe AS grade; 2) treatment of severe AS was low, and was performed in $\sim 60\%$ of patients up to 4
+From a contemporary database using NLP to extract diagnosed severity of AS, the key findings are the following: 1) ranged/intermediate diagnoses (mild-to-moderate, moderateto-severe) are common in real-world practice and are associated with mortality similar to the nextmost-severe AS grade; 2) treatment of severe AS was low, and was performed in $\sim 60\%$ of patients up to 4 years after initial diagnosis; and 3) mortality risk with AS increased incrementally across the full spectrum of AS severity, suggesting the need for earlier diagnosis, closer follow-up, and potentially earlier intervention.

-TABLE 3 4-Year Mortality per Aortic Stenosis Severity

-Aortic Stenosis Diagnosis Unadjusted 4-Year Mortality (%) Adjusted ^a 4-Year Mortality (%)
+Aortic Stenosis Diagnosis Unadjusted 4-Year Mortality (%) Adjusted a 4-Year Mortality (%)

 None 13.5 13.5

 Mild 25.0 25.0

 Mild-to-moderate 29.7 29.7

 Moderate 33.5 33.3

 Moderate-to-severe 45.7 44.2

 Severe 44.9 42.0